One of the most popular wealth concepts that I developed in the past was to explain to you the concept of owning wealth machines.

 Step 4.
 Put cash flows from Wealth Machine back into your Wealth Machine to compound wealth

 Whatever you sell off your unit trusts, stocks, the money stays in your Wealth Machines or they flow back into your Wealth Fund.
-If your stocks distributes dividend income, your unit trust distributes income, they are designated to be flowed to your Wealth Fund.
+If your stocks distribute dividend income, your unit trust distributes income, they are designated to flow to your Wealth Fund.

 In this way, your wealth does not exit the cycle.

 By following these 3 steps on a high level, you can let the wealth accumulate.

 Step 5.
 Continue to build Systems and Processes